 There are situations in which obesity results from the mutation or defect in a single gene (monogenetic obesity).
 These are rare, early-onset, extreme conditions that may present with additional clinical features including endocrine and mental disorders.

 Epigenetic alterations are suspected to contribute to the development of obesity.
 Epigenetic processes involve altering gene activity without altering the DNA sequence, resulting in phenotypic changes, such as obesity.
 DNA methylation, the most well studied epigenetic mark, is affected by various lifestyle factors.
-The epigenetic changes process occurs gradually with ageing, tobacco use, antibiotics and air pollution and others.
+The epigenetic changes process occurs gradually with ageing, smoking, antibiotics, air pollution, and others.

 Currently, we are interested to identify important genetic and epigenetic factors and evaluate how they are associated with weight gain and obesity in adolescents.